linkerd/linkerd2/TEST.md

 $ DOCKER_TRACE=1 bin/mkube bin/docker-build
 ```

-That command also outputs the corresponding `conduit` binaries into the
+That command also copies the corresponding `conduit` binaries into the
 `target/cli` directory, and you can use the `bin/conduit` script to load those
 binaries when running tests.
 To run tests using your local binary, run: